 Home >Services >Heart Disease Care

 Heart disease generally refers to any type of condition that affects the heart.
-If you have heart disease, there’s a lot you can do to increase your chances for long and vital life.
+If you have heart disease, there’s a lot you can do to increase your chances for a long and vital life.
 Dr. Leith Abdulla Cardiology in Olney and Rockville, MD, provides state-of-the-art treatments for cardiac and vascular diseases.
 Here's everything you've ever wanted to know about heart disease.

 What is Heart Disease?